marijnh/Eloquent-JavaScript/03_functions.md

 011 Chickens
 ```

-This asks for a function of two arguments.
+This asks for a function of two arguments—the number of cows and the
+number of chickens.
 Let's get coding.

 ```
 function printFarmInventory(cows, chickens) {